CmPoblete/rickandmortyApp/README.md

-# rickandmortyApp
+# Rick and Morty App
-rick and morty wiki with Api
+## rick and morty wiki with Api